Music, woodwork and social connection

 Some of the guitars have been painted in military themes and will be auctioned to raise money.

-If you have a guitar to donate, you can drop them off at the Vets Shed at Kibby Reserve in Glenelg North or call Jim on 0438 843 254.
+If you have a guitar to donate, you can drop it off at the Vets Shed at Kibby Reserve in Glenelg North or call Jim on 0438 843 254.